In this post, I provide you with ideas and resources on Using DNA to Find Your Mexican Ancestors and Distant Cousins.

-I had not dared write before about this topic in part of my lack of knowledge on the subject and also for the fear of providing you with the wrong information.
-As for the first, I will provide you with what I have learned on how DNA can help you locate your ancestors and distant cousins, the top testing companies, some books to enhance your knowledge, and some recommendations.
-To avoid providing you with the wrong information I will avoid talking on technical terms.
+I will provide you with what I have learned on how DNA can help you locate your ancestors and distant cousins, the top testing companies, some books to enhance your knowledge, and some recommendations.
+To avoid providing you with the wrong information and or confusing you, I will avoid talking on technical terms.

 Using DNA to Find Your Mexican Ancestors and Distant Cousins